Omac092627/Lab03-Review/ReadMe.md

 All numbers in the array are the same value
 No duplicates exist in the array
 There multiple numbers that show up the same amount of times.

+  /// <summary>
+        /// Calculate the average of the inputted integers.
+        /// Return the frequency of integers.
+        /// Check if the numbers duplicate or not
+        /// Return first number if no duplicates
+        /// </summary>
+        /// <param name="numberArray"></param>
+        /// <returns></returns>